 - Whipped cream and candy canes - These are optional, but we find that they really finish off the peppermint hot chocolates and add to the Christmas vibe.

-One: Put the skimmed milk and coconut milk in to a pan and bring to the boil.
+- Step 1: Put the skimmed milk and coconut milk into a pan and bring to the boil.

-Three: Pour in to mugs and top with cream and crumbled candy canes.
+- Step 3: Pour into mugs and top with cream and crumbled candy canes.

 Want to take this peppermint hot chocolate to the next level?
 Load it up!
 Toppings are a must if you are making a serve yourself hot chocolate bar.
 Here are some of our favourite topping options: